 - Roll your bike into the provided wheel chock or place it on its side stand.

-- Stand back at least 2m so our tech staff can safely complete their inspection.
+- Stand back at least 2 meters so our tech staff can safely complete their inspection.

 - Bike tech will be a single file line.
-Please maintain 2m between yourself and ours while waiting.
+Please maintain 2 meters between yourself and others while waiting.